ccpolandUpstate/ArraySplitKTimes/README.md

 # ArraySplitKTimes

+# What it does:
-      - Taking a String[] and dividing it K times.
+      - Takes a String[] and dividing it K times.

 ## Ex:
       - String abc = "hiya";